-One of the premier coaches in college baseball history and a man whose name is synonymous with the Stanford baseball program, Mark Marquess finished his 38th year at the helm of his alma mater in 2014 as the Clarke and Elizabeth Nelson Director of Baseball.
+One of the premier coaches in college baseball history and a man whose name is synonymous with the Stanford baseball program, Mark Marquess enters his 40th year at the helm of his alma mater in 2016 as the Clarke and Elizabeth Nelson Director of Baseball.

 Since arriving on The Farm as a two-sport athlete in baseball and football in the fall of 1965, Marquess' impact upon Stanford baseball is beyond measure, even by the benchmark of his long list of on-field accomplishments.

-A member of the American Baseball Coaches Hall of Fame, Marquess opens the 2015 season as the third-winningest active coach in the nation with a career record of 1,530-807-7 (.654).
-Marquess picked up win No. 1,500 at rival California March 4, 2014.
+A member of the American Baseball Coaches Hall of Fame, Marquess opens the 2016 season as the third-winningest active coach in the nation with a career record of 1,554-839-7 (.649).
+Marquess picked up win No. 1,500 at rival California on March 4, 2014.

 Marquess owns a career 131-64 record in postseason play, including a 82-27 mark in the NCAA Regionals, a 13-10 ledger in the NCAA Super Regionals and a 36-25 (.590) record at 14 College World Series.

 In a testament to the standard of winning baseball Marquess has created at Stanford, 37 of his 39 teams have finished at .500 or better.
 Marquess has presided over 20 teams that have won at least 40 games, including six clubs that have crested the 50-win plateau.
 Marquess led the Cardinal to a school-record stretch of 10 consecutive 40-win campaigns from 1995-2004.